 Welcome to Davids Garden Seeds Farm!
 We bought our property in July of 2019 and moved to the country in the middle of August 2019.

-You can visit our fish, our chickens, our two guineas, and our rabbits.
+We have fish, chickens, two guineas, and rabbits.
 Relax and sit in the gazebo as you watch our fish swim by.
 Count the frogs on the lily pads as you enjoy the sound of our waterfall.
 Hear the wind chimes blow gently in the breeze.
 See the hummingbirds stop by for some nectar.

 Meet Mrs. David's Garden Seeds® and purchase one of our green or black trucker caps in our Farm Store.

 Come in and visit our farm store for seed set collections, individual seed packs, eggs, caps, starter trays, starter pots, germination mix, germination trays, garden notebooks, and germination kits.

 We have a lot of flower seeds, herb seeds, some fruit seeds, and vegetable seeds.
 There is a grow tower in the store so you can see how our seeds do in hydroponics.
 Occasionally, we have plants for sale that we have grown.
 Davids Garden Seeds Farm Store is open Monday through Friday from 9am to 5pm and on Saturdays from 10am to 2pm.